SketchBook | Sketchbook Software Discontinued | Autodesk

 SketchBook has transferred ownership to the company Sketchbook, Inc.

-The Sketchbook app will continue to be available via the Apple, Google and Microsoft app shops.
+The Sketchbook app will continue to be available via the Apple, Google, and Microsoft app stores.
 We will work closely with the new owners to ensure a successful transition and ongoing cooperation beyond that.
 And most exciting, you will experience renewed energy and dedication to Sketchbook.

 Learn more about the changes to SketchBook and our recommended next steps.